earthly/website/blog/_posts/2025-08-15-backstage-is-at-peak-hype.md

 funnel: 3
 topcta: false
 excerpt: |
    A look behind the portal everyone's building - and the hard truths most discover too late.
+Spotify open-sourced Backstage in 2020 and it's been adopted by Netflix, Lyft, Twilio, and dozens of other tech giants.
+The hype is real, but why are so many teams quietly struggling to make it work?
-last_modified_at: 2025-06-10
+last_modified_at: 2025-08-15
 ---
 *A look behind the portal everyone's building - and the hard truths most discover too late.*